10 Best RN to BSN Programs in Missouri (Online & Campus) – 2023 Rankings

 • An active, unrestricted US RN license (or evidence of eligibility to sit for NCLEX-RN exam during your first semester).

-What are the 10 Best Accredited RN to BSN Programs in Missouri (Online & Campus) for 2020?
+What are the 10 Best Accredited RN to BSN Programs in Missouri for 2023?

 Program Overview: Sinclair School of Nursing is acclaimed for its nursing education since 1901.
 No wonder, that it the highest producer of BSN graduates in the state of Missouri.
 This RN to BSN is a completely online program requiring completion of 26 BSN credits.
 It is offered in spring, summer and fall so you can conveniently decide on when you want to enroll.
 The college allows a transfer of 60 to 62 credits from your previous degree towards the BSN, allowing you to complete this program in 14 months of full-time study.